hftf/roirpt/jeff-phrasing/README2.md

 Relativizers are so named because they introduce a relative (or subordinate) clause – also called a wh-clause as it often begins with a wh-word (what, who, which, when, where, why, how).

-Relativizers overload the keyspace used by both “full form” starters and modals, **so they cannot be used with modals, aspect, or negation.**
+**Relativizers cannot be used with modality, aspect, or negation,** as they overload the keyspace used by both “full form” subjects and modals, and are used in conjunction with a limited set of subject pronouns that overload aspect and negation.
-This limitation may be why it is counterintuitively called “simple form” in Jeff phrasing.
+This limitation may be why it is counterintuitively called “simple form” in Jeff phrasing, despite adding an extra initial word.

 <table>
 <thead><tr><th colspan="2">Subordinators</th><th colspan="2">Coordinators</th></tr></thead>